 Char Restaurant at Hotel Indigo Bangkok Wireless Road

 Char operates from the rooftop terrace of Hotel Indigo, and the grill menu is the reason to be here.
 The kitchen handles dry-aged steaks, whole fish, and charcoal-grilled vegetables with actual technique, not hotel-steakhouse competence.
-The terrace views over Wireless Road are not the drama of Silom or the river of Old Town, but the atmosphere is easier: fewer tourists, lower noise, no dress code enforcement, no queues.
+The terrace views over Wireless Road are not the drama of Silom or the river of Old Town, but the atmosphere is easier.
+Fewer tourists, lower noise, no dress code enforcement, no queues.
 Cocktails start at $11.
-The tradeoff is ambition: if you want a rooftop experience that centers on the view, this isn't it.
+The trade-off is ambition.
+If you want a rooftop experience that centers on the view, this isn't it.
 If you want excellent grilled food in an elevated setting without the performance of a famous rooftop bar, this is exactly it.

 How this list compares to the major Bangkok rooftop editorial coverage